BN-Pool: Bayesian Nonparametric Pooling for Graphs: Experiments

-The other Soft-Clustering pooling methods pool each graph in the same predefined number of supernodes $K$.
-Instead, \gls{bnpool} does not require to specify $K$ and finds a different $K_i$ for each graph, resulting in a non-trivial distribution pooled graphs' sizes.
-Fig.~\ref{fig:non-empty-clust} shows the distributions of non-empty clusters found by \gls{bnpool} on different datasets, which also allows us to gain further insights about the optimal number of pooled nodes in each dataset.
+We conclude by noting that all Soft-Clustering methods pool each graph in the same predefined number of supernodes $K$.
+Instead, \gls{bnpool} does not require specifying $K$ and finds a different $K_i$ for each graph, resulting in a non-trivial distribution of the pooled graphs' sizes.
+Figure~\ref{fig:non-empty-clust} shows the distributions of non-empty clusters found by \gls{bnpool} on different datasets, which gives us further insights about the desired number of pooled nodes in each dataset.
 The statistics of the non-empty clusters found in each dataset are reported in Table~\ref{tab:nonempty}.